 - single reduction drivetrain powered by two 270Kv brushless outrunners

-- CNC-milled motor mounts with a waterjetted electronics mounting plate that doubles as a heatsink
+- CNC-milled motor mounts, waterjetted electronics mounting plate/heatsink

 - 3D printed electronics enclosure

-- on-board 90W CC/CV charging circuit powered by my laptop’s AC adapter
+- on-board 90W CC/CV battery charging circuit, powered by laptop AC adapter

-The electronics of the remote were built around an ATmega32u4 microcontroller and nRF24L01+ 2.4Ghz transciever IC.
+The electronics are built around an ATmega32u4 MCU and an nRF24L01+ 2.4Ghz wireless transciever IC.